 Levetiracetam is a highly soluble and permeable compound.
 The pharmacokinetic profile is linear with low intra- and inter-subject variability.
 There is no modification of the clearance after repeated administration.
+The time independent pharmacokinetic profile of levetiracetam was also confirmed following 1500 mg intravenous infusion for 4 days with twice daily dosing.

 There is no evidence for any relevant gender, race or circadian variability.
 The pharmacokinetic profile is comparable in healthy volunteers and in patients with epilepsy.